Paint, Brushes and Gold - Everything I Use In My Art Business

 Fine-line brush: Polina Bright Professional Watercolour Rigger Brush

-Cheaper brushes: I bought a set of cheap Mont Marte brushes from the dollar store and I still regularly use them!
-While professional brushes are worth it, they are rather pricey and definitely not essential for your artistic practice.
-I couldn't find the exact brush set but I did find Mont Marte rigger brushes.
+Cheaper brushes: I bought this set of 5 small cheap brushes from Jackson's and they're actually my go-to for watercolour painting!
+While professional brushes can be worth it, they are rather pricey and definitely not essential for your artistic practice.
+I also have the Jackson's Studio Synthetic Rigger Brush (size 0).

 Miscellaneous